cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 })
 ```

 While there's nothing really *wrong* with this approach, it does add a lot of complexity.
-You will be battling synchronizing the state between your server and your browser - and you'll always need to to setup / teardown this state before tests (which is slow).
+You will be battling synchronizing the state between your server and your browser - and you'll always need to setup / teardown this state before tests (which is slow).

 The good news is that we aren't Selenium, nor are we a traditional e2e testing tool.
 That means we're not bound to the same restrictions.

-With Cypress, there are several other approaches which can offer an arguably better and faster experience.
+**With Cypress, there are several other approaches that can offer an arguably better and faster experience.**

 ## Stubbing the Server

-Another valid approach opposed to seeding and talking to your server is much simpler - just bypass it altogether!
+Another valid approach opposed to seeding and talking to your server is to just bypass it altogether.
+Must simpler!

-While you'll still receive all of the regular HTML / JS / CSS assets from your server and you'll continue to {% url `cy.visit()` visit %} it in the same way - we can instead **stub** the JSON responses coming from it.
+While you'll still receive all of the regular HTML / JS / CSS assets from your server and you'll continue to {% url `cy.visit()` visit %} it in the same way - you can instead **stub** the JSON responses coming from it.

-This means that instead of resetting the database, or seeding it with the state we want, we can simply just force the server to respond with **whatever** we want it to.
+This means that instead of resetting the database, or seeding it with the state we want, you can simply just force the server to respond with **whatever** you want it to.
 In this way, we not only prevent needing to synchronize the state between the server and browser, but we also prevent mutating state from our tests.
-That means tests won't build up state which may affect other tests.
+That means tests won't build up state that may affect other tests.

 Another upside is that this enables you to **build out your application** without needing the *contract* of the server to exist.
 You can build it the way you want the data to be structured, and even test all of the edge cases, without needing a server.